Masep: A collaborative documentation with a special focus on language & music and language & children

 Summary of the collection

-English: This collection represents the ongoing documentation efforts dedicated to the Masep language, culminating in a diverse repository of culturally significant speech practices within a collaborative documentation initiative.
+English: This collection represents the ongoing documentation efforts dedicated to the Masep language, resulting in a diverse repository of culturally significant speech practices within a collaborative documentation initiative.

 In addition to that, the project has two main foci: 1) language and music 2) language and children.